TZstatsADS/Spring2019-Proj2-grp6/README.md

 + Price
 + Online Rating
 + Crime Rate (At specific time of arrival/departure)
-+ Heat Map of crime activity
++ Heat Map of rat activity
 + Removal of restaurants that have had food safety complaints
 + Manual entering of restaurant name
 + Separate tab that provides directions to the restaurant of your choosing